 Case Study: Google Ads for a Landscape Lighting Company

 An outdoor lighting company wanted to increase visibility in the end of buyer journey searches on Google Ads.
-While their SEO (Search Engine Optimization) wasn’t of value yet, this lighting company wasn’t ranking for important keywords like landscape lighting.
+While their SEO (search engine optimization) wasn’t of value yet, this lighting company wasn’t ranking for important keywords like landscape lighting.

-Locations were an important part of this Google Ads campaign — and rather than choosing radius, we chose all the cities in radius that met the income requirements — regardless of the city’s population size.
+Locations were an important part of this Google Ads campaign — and rather than choosing a radius, we chose all the cities in the radius that met the income requirements — regardless of the city’s population size.

-For some keywords, we went a step further and added a city to the keyword, in the ad, and in the landing page.
+For some keywords, we went a step further and added a city to the keyword in the ad and in the landing page.